DmitryOlshansky/jsm4s/README.md

 Unknown ratio 0/1607
 [main] INFO jsm4s.EntryPoint$ - Time: 0.24817 sec
 ```
-The number of example may vary because split command is using random sampling.
+The number of examples may vary because split command is using random sampling.